julianapeace/Chung-Tai-Zen-Operational-Buddhist-Temple-App/README.md

 - skeleton front-end
 - hooking up email service and then integrating it into sign up workflow, password reset, and a contact form
 #### December 8
+Today I made a lot of progress on the front-end.
+Added a pop of color, little UI details that go a long way, very happy with how it's looking.
+Added a random quote generator.
+Created an little web image scraper to collect little-monk images =)
+I closing today on a pause.
+I'm having trouble wrapping my head around how to organize the models.
+What is the best way to organize it so that it'll grow easily in the long run?
+#### December 9